VeniVidiReliqui/split_print/README.md

 ## Building Firmware
 Once the keyboard is built, you'll need to program it.
-To use the keymap I've included, you'll need to setup the [QMK Firmware project](https://github.com/qmk/qmk_firmware) to build the firmware and the [teensy_loader_cli](https://github.com/PaulStoffregen/teensy_loader_cli) to flash it to your Teensy2.0.
+To use the keymap I've included, you'll need to setup the [QMK Firmware project](https://github.com/qmk/qmk_firmware) to build the and flash the firmware to your Teensy2.0.
+Once QMK is setup, you'll need to manually copy the layout and config files to the appropriate location in qmk_firmware:

 1. Copy the split_print folder to /qmk_firmware/keyboards